 Well, it’s easier to get to both sights in the warm season, but the trail looks mind-blowing under the snow and the sun rays.

 After the winter walk on the sun, we headed to the hotel in Zlatograd.
-Zlatograd is located in 4km from the Greek border and is a famous town for its Ethnographic Areal Complex.
+Zlatograd is in 4 km from the Greek border and is a famous town for its Ethnographic Areal Complex.

 Day 2: Zlatograd, Stone Mushrooms and Haskovo

 Early birds we are, we were in front of Zlatograd Ethnographic Areal Complex at 9.00 am.
 Zlatograd museum is tiny and shows artefacts about the history and the lifestyle of the locals.
-After the museum, I continued down the street and strolled along the little craftsmen shops – there is a pottery shop, a silver shop, a tailor, a button-making shop, a copper crafts’ shop.
+After the museum, I continued down the street and strolled along with the little craftsmen shops.
+There is a pottery shop, a silver shop, a tailor, a button-making shop, a copper crafts’ shop.
 You can see how all the items are hand-made in front of you and buy some souvenirs to bring to your family and friends.

 The Stone Mushrooms are something that I put on my Bucket list for 2020 and I am happy to could tick it!